-7.2 Proposed M&E scheme (Version 1)
+7.2 The M&E scheme

-The proposed M&E scheme (Version 1), which is outlined in detail in Table 15, has been conceptualized based on the following considerations (see also Steps to design an M&E system, Chap.
-4):
+The M&E scheme outlined in detail in Table 15, has been conceptualized based on the following considerations (see also Steps to design an M&E system, Chap.
+4).
+While D3.3 identified the contextual aspects that have to be considered establishing the M&E scheme, D4.4 put these reflections in the context of the different cases sites and WP needs.
+The considerations are the following:

 Purpose: The M&E scheme has the purpose to assess stakeholder participation and the satisfaction with the Living Lab experience, especially regarding the quality of the Living Lab process and its outcomes.
+Furthermore, it aims at documenting the stakeholder knowledge evolution.